vinitpol/To_do_app/Readme.md

 ## Technologies Used
 - **HTML5**: Structured the layout of the application.
 - **CSS3**: Styled the interface for a clean and modern look.
-- **JavaScript & Flask**: Implemented the core functionalities including task management and filtering.
+- **JavaScript**: Implemented the core functionalities including task management and filtering.

 ## Future Improvements
 - Enhanced user experience with animations and transitions.